M4p13/SvelteKitBase/README.md

-# create a new project from this project
+# create a new project from this repo

 ```
 npm install -g degit